 LESS IS MORE - EXCEPT IN RECOVERY

-In addition to supressing the immune system, increased levels of stress hormones also have an effect on muscle recovery and growth.
-In a way, the body is (working too much, a disordered diet and a changing biorhythm) in an intermediate phase of inflammation, in which communication between immune messengers is limited.
-This also results in accelerated breakdown of muscle tissue (anabolism), which the body uses for more urgent processes.
+The body, due to working too much, a disordered diet, and a changing biorhythm, is in an intermediate phase of inflammation, in which communication between immune messengers is limited.
+This results in accelerated breakdown of muscle tissue (anabolism), which the body uses for more urgent processes.

 NEW DEVELOPMENTS THAT ARE NOTHING NEW FOR THE BODY...